 We face countless personal finance decisions every day.
 They range from the seemingly trivial (should we go out for dinner) to the more impactful (how much should we spend on a home).
-Yet each of these decisions work together to over a lifetime to define our finances.
+Yet each of these decisions works together over a lifetime to define our finances.

 Over the course of running this blog since 2007 and the podcast since last year, readers have emailed me thousands of questions.
 These questions have covered topics as diverse as investing, credit scores, annuities, and taxes.
 The launch of the podcast last year has accelerated the email I receive.
 Now readers send in countless emails every week (and I respond to every last one of them).

 While the questions are diverse, the principles underlying my approach to personal finance and investing are more unified.
 So today I’m going to walk through the 12 key principles I consider when making personal finance decisions.
 I hope it helps you make better decisions, too.

 Podcast of this Article

 1. Think Long Term: In a world that prizes ease and speed (think get rich quick scams), thinking long term as we make financial decisions is critical for building lasting wealth.
 It puts into perspective everything from the $4 latte at Starbucks (I’m drinking one now) to whether we should invest in our employer’s 401k to how much we should pay for a home.

 For example, thinking long term helps us realize that–

 - A daily $4 latte ads up to $21,056 over 10 years using the Rule of 752 (hat tip to Mr. Money Mustache)